Port of Hull: Railway Dock

-The Dock Company applied to build a new branch dock in May 1844, and obtained powers with the Kingston-upon-Hull Dock Act, 1844, which also enabled the construction of an east dock (later Victoria Dock).
-In late 1844, the company applied to expand the branch dock, which was enabled by the Kingston-upon-Hull Dock Act, 1845.
+The Dock Company applied to build a new branch dock in May 1844, and obtained powers with the Kingston-upon-Hull Docks Act 1844 (7 & 8 Vict. c. ciii), which also enabled the construction of an east dock (later Victoria Dock).
+In late 1844, the company applied to expand the branch dock, which was enabled by the Kingston-upon-Hull Dock Act 1845 (8 & 9 Vict. c. v).

 The Railway Dock was connected on the west side of the Humber Dock to the north of Kingston Street and was smaller than the other town docks.
 The dock of 13130 sqft, approximately 716 by 165 ft was constructed at a cost of £106,000.
 It opened on 3 December 1846.
 The Dock Company's engineer was J. B. Hartley, also the engineer on the east dock.

 Its primary purpose was for the transfer of goods to and from the newly built Hull and Selby Railway, which had its passenger terminus just west of Humber Dock facing onto Railway Street, and its goods sheds north of this (see Manor House Street railway station).
 Railway lines also ran from the goods shed to the Humber Dock.

 Like Humber Dock, the dock closed in 1968 and in 1984 became part of Hull Marina.